benasphy/Checkers_Using_NEAT/README.md

-# Checkers AI with NEAT
+# Checkers AI Using NEAT

 This project is a robust, feature-rich Checkers AI agent that learns to play Checkers using NEAT (NeuroEvolution of Augmenting Topologies).
 Inspired by AlphaGo, the agent evolves its neural network topology and weights through self-play and learns from its mistakes.